xmos/lib_audio_dsp/doc/dsp_components/modules/drc.rst

 .. _EnvelopeDetectorPeak:

 ----------------------
-Envelope Detector Peak
+Peak Envelope Detector
 ----------------------

-Peak-based envelope detector will run it's EMA using the absolute value of the input sample.
+A peak-based envelope detector will run its EMA using the absolute value of the input sample.

 .. tab:: C API